CMBrando/cmStructureRegistry/README.md

 ## Features

 - Structure Registry with ability to paste in fit information, set windows and add timer with stucture auto-populated
-- Structure Registry will show if a timer is linked to structure and remaining time
+- Structure Registry will show if a timer is linked to structure and the remaining time
 - Timer Board with open and recent timers with ability to set Lead FC
+- Link from Timer to structure in Structure Registry if linked.
 - Automatic count up after countdown based on structure type
 - When adding Timer, one can search Structure Registry
 - Add a Timer based on EVE reinforce text from a structure